On zero-divisors of semimodules and semialgebras: Zero-Divisors of Semimodules

-Now we proceed to prove a theorem for prime ideals of monoid semirings that is a generalization of a theorem for prime ideals of polynomial semirings due to Susan LaGrassa, a student of Dan Anderson, which states that if $\textbf{p}$ is an ideal of a semiring $S$ and $X$ is an indeterminate over $S$, then $\textbf{p}[X]$ is a prime ideal of $S[X]$ if and only if $\textbf{p}$ is a subtractive prime ideal of $S$ (\cite[Theorem 2.6]{LaGrassa1995}).
+Now we proceed to prove a theorem for prime ideals of monoid semirings that is a generalization of a theorem for prime ideals of polynomial semirings due to Susan LaGrassa.
+In fact, LaGrassa in Theorem 2.6 of her dissertation \cite{LaGrassa1995} shows that if $\textbf{p}$ is an ideal of a semiring $S$ and $X$ is an indeterminate over $S$, then $\textbf{p}[X]$ is a prime ideal of $S[X]$ if and only if $\textbf{p}$ is a subtractive prime ideal of $S$.

 \begin{theorem}

 Let $S$ be a semiring and $G$ a cancellative torsion-free commutative monoid.
 Then $\textbf{p}[G]$ is a prime ideal of $S[G]$ if and only if $\textbf{p}$ is a subtractive and prime ideal of $S$.